openrelik/openrelik.org/content/docs/getting-started.md

 ### 1. Install Docker

-Follow the official installation instructions to [install Docker Engine on your platform](https://docs.docker.com/engine/install/).
+Follow the official installation instructions to [install Docker Engine](https://docs.docker.com/engine/install/) for your platform.

 ### 2. Start the installation